Saintes-Maries-de-la-Mer, the village of the Holy Marys in Provence

 Gospel of Mark 15, 40-41

 They were therefore the most important witnesses to the story of Christ.
 The three Marys had seen the death and resurrection with their own eyes.
-Hence, they were called to preach the good news to the world.
-Yet, after these events, the Gospels tell nothing about the rest of their lives.
-Legend and story filled this lack: on board a raft adrift, the women arrived as far as Provence, at Saintes-Maries-de-la-Mer.
+They were therefore called upon to preach the good news to the world.
+However, the Gospels tell us nothing about what happened to them afterwards.
+Legend and story filled this void: the women arrived in Provence, at Saintes-Maries-de-la-Mer, on board a raft adrift.

 Les Saintes-Maries-de-la-Mer, the landing site of the Holy Marys in Provence

 Beyond the legend, the historical documentation in Saintes-Maries-de-la-Mer reveals the origins of an ancient city.
 The first mentions of the place where the Holy Marys supposedly landed in Provence, a marshy island in the Rhone delta, date back to the 4th century.
-The Roman poet Rufus Festus Avienus testified to the existence of an “oppidum priscum Ra“, a fortress that the author believed was dedicated to the Egyptian deity Ra4.
+The Latin poet Rufus Festus Avienus testified to the existence of an “oppidum priscum Ra“.
+The author believed that this fortress was dedicated to the Egyptian deity Ra4.
 Instead, it is likely that the toponym referred to the Gallic word rātis, which actually meant “fortress”.
 Ratis then became the name of the early Christian city, meaning “small island” or “raft”, with a shift in meaning.

-In the 6th century, a community of nuns occupied the oppidum, at the behest of the bishop of Arles, Caesar, with the intention of eradicating the pagan cults present there.
-The island then took the name Sancta Maria de Ratis, a clue that dates back to that time the first church dedicated to the Mother of God5.
+In the 6th century, a community of nuns occupied the oppidum, at the behest of the bishop of Arles, Caesar.
+Their intention was to eradicate the pagan cults present there.
+The island then took the name Sancta Maria de Ratis.
+This is a clue that dates back to that time the first church dedicated to the Mother of God5.

 Notre-Dame-de-la-Mer

-A rebuilding of Notre-Dame and the village took place several times.
-Certainly following the Viking and Saracen invasions in the 9th century, which had devastated the region and driven the nuns away.
+A rebuilding of Notre-Dame and the village of Saintes-Maries-de-la-Mer took place several times.
+Certainly following the Viking and Saracen invasions in the 9th century, which had ravaged the region and forced the nuns to flee.
 It was only in 973 that William I of Provence freed the Camargue from Saracen rule.
 It is likely that a first reconstruction of the church took place in the following years.
 The building was initially under the jurisdiction of the cathedral of Saint-Trophime in Arles.
 Later, it passed to the abbey of Saint-Pierre de Montmajour in 1078.
 The place name then changed to Notre-Dame-de-la-Mer in connection with the spread of Provençal legends.
-The town church had to fall into ruin again as we know that it was renovated around 1170, in Gothic style6.
+This church also soon fell into ruin and was renovated around 1170, in Gothic style6.

-A remodelling of the building, consisting of a single aula, a chapel and the choir, occurred in the 15th century.
-The lengthening of the nave, the addition of a walkway and the crypt date back to that time.
-It is the church that contributes to the fascinating atmosphere of the place today.
-In 1838, the village finally assumed its current name, Saintes-Maries-de-la-Mer, in honour of the patron saints.
+The building, consisting of a single hall, a chapel and a choir, underwent its last alterations in the 15th century.
+At that time, the nave was lengthened and a walkway and crypt were added.
+This created the church that today contributes to the charming atmosphere of the place.
+In 1838, the village took on its current name, Saintes-Maries-de-la-Mer, in honour of its patron saints.

 The Translatio Terrae Sanctae in Provence

 In the Middle Ages, Saintes-Maries-de-la-Mer was one of the most important places of worship in Provence.
 The maritime village was the chosen place that first welcomed Mary Magdalene and Christ’s disciples.
 Hagiographies of the time tell us that from the town, the saints began preaching throughout the region.
 The legendary corpus makes it possible to reconstruct a hypothetical evangelisation map of Provençal towns based on the relics kept in them.
 Maximinus preached at Saint-Maximin-la-Sainte-Baume7, where he was buried with Mary Magdalene, who arrived there after living for thirty years in the cave of Sainte-Baume as a hermit8.
-Instead, the remains of Martha would rest in Tarascona9, those of Saint Trophimus in Arles and so on.
-According to tradition, however, not all the disciples who came from Bethany left Saintes-Maries-de-la-Mer.
-Mary Jacobé and Mary Salome decided to stop and preach here.
+Instead, the remains of Martha would rest in Tarascona9 and those of Saint Trophimus in Arles.
+According to tradition, however, not all the disciples who had come from Bethany left Saintes-Maries-de-la-Mer.
+Mary Jacobé and Mary Salome chose to remain there and preach.

-This kind of Translatio Terrae Sanctae in Provence had a decisive impact with the fall of the crusader Kingdom of Jerusalem in 1187, due to Saladin.
-The desire to create a parallel Holy Land, animated by the same evangelical protagonists, responded to the need of all those who could not reach the places of Christ.
-In Provence, pilgrims could thus follow in the footsteps of the first disciples, going to their tombs and venerating their relics.
+This sort of Translatio Terrae Sanctae in Provence gained decisive momentum due to the fall of the Crusader kingdom of Jerusalem in 1187.
+The desire to establish an alternative Holy Land, populated by the same evangelical figures, responded to the need of all those who could not reach the places of Christ, became Muslim possessions.
+In Provence, pilgrims could follow in the footsteps of the first disciples by visiting their tombs and venerating their relics.

-The cult of the Holy Marys in Provence
+The cult of the Holy Marys in the village of Saintes-Maries-de-la-Mer

-Gervase of Tilbury assured the presence of several burials of the saints of Bethany, including Mary Jacobé and Mary Salome, in Saintes-Maries-de-la-Mer.
-Even Guillaume Durand, Bishop of Mende, had confirmed this in the Rationale divinorum officiorum of around 128010.
+Gervase of Tilbury assured the presence of the tombs of several saints from Bethany, including Mary Jacobé and Mary Salome, in Saintes-Maries-de-la-Mer.
+Even Guillaume Durand, Bishop of Mende, confirmed this in the Rationale divinorum officiorum of around 128010.
 The spread of the cult of the Marys, however, was only just beginning.
-In 1315, a Confrérie des Saintes Maries was founded with the task of accommodating pilgrims on their way to Spain and the Way of Saint James of Compostela11.
-In 1342, Pope Benedict XII instituted the feast of the Saintes Marys, to be celebrated on 25 May each year, and in 1357, the Carmelite chronicler Jean de Venette wrote the Historie des Trois Maries based on Provençal legends12.
+In 1315, a Confrérie des Saintes Maries was founded with the aim of accommodating pilgrims on their way to Spain and the Way of Saint James of Compostela11.
+In 1342, Pope Benedict XII instituted the feast of the Saintes Marys, to be celebrated on 25 May each year, and in 1357 the Carmelite chronicler Jean de Venette wrote the Historie des Trois Maries based on Provençal legends12.

 The relic inventio of the Holy Marys in Provence

-The complete definition of this local legend lacked only one, albeit indispensable, element, namely the inventio of relics.
-In other places, the authorities, whether religious or aristocratic, had done their utmost to search for the mortal remains of saints in the places of worship indicated by tradition.
+The definitive affirmation of this local legend lacked one essential element: the discovery of relics (the inventio).
+In other cities, religious and noble authorities had searched extensively for the remains of saints in places of worship identified by tradition.
 For example, in 1279, Charles II of Anjou ordered excavations at the basilica of Saint-Maximin-la-Sainte-Baume.
 On 9 December, the work uncovered four sarcophagi attributed to Mary Magdalene, Maximinus, Cedonius and Marcella.
 The purpose of these searches was not only cultic but also economic.
-In fact, the possession of a relic allowed to attract pilgrims and thus obtain the rich inducements that this entailed.
+In fact, possession of a relic made it possible to direct the flow of pilgrims and thus obtain rich profits.

 The inventio at Saintes-Maries-de-la-Mer took place at a later age than at the other Provençal places of worship.
 An initial attempt by Charles II of Anjou was unsuccessful.
 Only in 1448, with the intervention of the Count of Provence, René d’Anjou, the relics of the Marys were rediscovered.
 The Count obtained permission from Pope Nicholas V to excavate along the nave of the small church of Notre-Dame-de-la-Mer13.